arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 Solution:
  - delete entries from inner dictionary older than start_time - buffer (say 10 seconds).
  - take locks while reading and aggregating so that deletion does not happen.

+### Aggregations
+The aggregations instead of storing epoch seconds we could aggregate by minute or even hour if the `tine_Window_sec` is high.
+The granularity could be made dynamic.

 ## Scaling the solution